 - Inflation will hurt those who keep cash savings and workers with fixed wages.

-- Inflation will benefit those with large debts, who with rising prices find it easier to pay back their debts
+- Inflation will benefit those with large debts who, with rising prices, find it easier to pay back their debts

 Losers from inflation

 Savers.
 Traditionally savers lose from inflation.
-If prices rise, the value of money falls, and the real value of savings decline.
+If prices rise, the value of money falls, and the real value of savings declines.
 For example, in periods of hyperinflation, people who had saved all their life could see the value of their savings wiped out because, with higher prices, their savings are effectively worthless.

 Inflation and Savings

 This shows the purchasing power of a US Dollar.
 During periods of higher inflation (1945-46 and mid-1970s) the value of a dollar falls.
 Between 1940 and 1982, the value of one dollar fell from 700 to 100 or 85%.

 - Savers can be protected from inflation if they can gain an interest rate higher than the rate of inflation.
 For example, if inflation is 5%, but banks are giving an interest rate of 7%, then those who save in a bank will still see a real rise in the value of their savings.

 Savers are much more likely to lose out if we get both high inflation and low-interest rates.
 For example, in the aftermath of the 2008 credit crisis, inflation rose to 5% (due to cost-push factors) but, interest rates were cut to 0.5%.
 Therefore, savers lost out during this period.

 Another potential losers from inflation are workers who are stuck on fixed-wage contracts.
 Suppose that workers have a wage freeze and then inflation is 5%.
 It means at the end of the year, their wages purchase 5% less than at the start of the year.